-The science enrichment program is a ten-session program designed to enhance the fourth and fifth grade science curriculum as well as promote further interest in science.
-This program was developed by science teachers and is taught by the Science Fair Club students from the high school - essentially providing the opportunity for students to mentor younger students.
-It gives students interested in science a chance to advance their science skills and knowledge through hands on, interactive, innovative experiments and labs.
-Funds would be used for the cost of materials and labs in the program as well as to pay for the development of the curriculum by a certified teacher.
+The proposed science enrichment program is a ten-session program designed to enhance the fourth and fifth grade science curriculum as well as promote further interest in science.
+This program will be developed by science teachers and taught by the Science Fair Club students from the high school - essentially providing the opportunity for students to mentor younger students.
+It will give students interested in science a chance to advance their science skills and knowledge through hands on, interactive, innovative experiments and labs.
+Funds will be used for the cost of materials and labs in the program as well as to pay for the development of the curriculum by a certified teacher.